introp-software/o365-moodle/OneNote-Class-Notebook/onenoteclass_notebook.md

   * To review assignment which are submitted by student, click on "Review Student Note".
   * You can see "Review Student Work" on left hand side.
-  * Checked on Enter grade check box.
+  * Checked on "Enter grades" check box.
   * Expand assignment, you can see multiple student name.
   * As you select student, you can see assignment. score assignment and click on submit button.
   * Now you can see that score at Moodle side also.